andrese52/epp_workshop_web/content/morning/basic_unix.md

 Let's create a fasta file named `example_sequence.fasta`:

 {{% notice note %}}
 Notice the extension of the file: `.fasta`.
-Fasta file is just a text file that contains nucleotide or amino acid sequences.
-We could name this file `example_sequence.txt` that it would be the same.
-The computer doesn't know `.fasta` extension, it *thinks* this is just a regular text file.
-Fasta file and many other file extensions used in bioinformatics were created by humans to humans.
-Tell me what are the two most important components of a `.fasta` file?
+What does that mean to the computer?
 {{% /notice %}}